-GATK Best Practices showcases are curated template workspaces that demonstrate all the components of a complete project workspace: analysis tools, sample data, and extensive documentation.
+GATK Best Practices showcases are curated template workspaces with all the components of a complete project workspace: analysis tools, sample data, and extensive documentation.
 They feature pipelining workflows for use-cases including preprocessing genomics data, variant discovery for germline and somatic SNPs and Indels, copy number and structural variations.
-You can explore the featured workspaces in read-only mode, or clone a copy to your own billing project (or free credits) and try running on the included sample or on your own data.
+You can explore the featured workspaces in read-only mode, or clone a copy to your own billing project (or $300 GCP getting started credits) and try running on the included sample or on your own data.

 - Somatic CNVs GATK4

 - Somatic SNVs - Indels GATK4

 - RNA Germline Variant Calling GATK4

 What input file types does a workflow accept?

 Most of the Broad's GATK workflows accept unaligned BAM files (uBAM).
 Read through the dashboard for input file description.
 For the exact specifications, see this document.